 Medical and health care facilities are good in Skopje and other large cities in Macedonia and pharmacies are generally well supplied.
 However, comprehensive medical insurance, with provision for emergency repatriation, is still strongly advised.
 It is also almost always better to take any prescription medication you may need with you when you travel, along with a signed and dated letter from your doctor detailing what the medication is and why you need it.

 Tips of 10 percent of the bill are expected by waiters unless a service charge has already been added to the bill, but restauarants are generally the only service where tips are expected.

 Macedonia is a relatively safe country to visit.
 Petty crime and pick pocketing can occur; be especially cautious at the large market in Skopje.

 Avoid discussing Macedonian politics: touchy subjects include relations with its neighbours and the Balkan war.

-Visitors to Macedonia may import one box of cigarettes, one bottle of liquor, and gifts valued to 60dm without incurring customs duty.
+Visitors to Macedonia may import one carton of cigarettes, one bottle of hard liquor.
+There is still no limit on wine and beer.

 Become our Macedonia Travel Expert